 As per Income Tax Act, the holder of a tax-free bond can deduct the interest income of tax free bonds from the profit.
 However, as per Section 14A of the Act, no deduction shall be allowed in respect of any expenditure incurred by the assesse for earning the tax-free income for the purpose of computing the taxable income.
-The result is that the holder of tax free bond will get tax exemption only on the net income (interest earned less interest paid) and not on the entire interest income.
-In fact, another clause (Rule 8D of Income Tax Rules) insists upon deduction of 0.5% of average investments in tax free bonds as operating expenses apart from interest expenditure.
+As per the amendment made in 2016, interest expenses pertaining to investment in tax free bonds will no longer be disallowed.
+Only general expenses at a fixed rate of 1% of the investment in tax free bonds will be disallowed.